krixik-ai/krixik-docs/docs/modules/support_function_modules/parser_module.md

 ### Inputs and Outputs of the `parser` Module

-The `parser` module accepts document inputs.
+The `parser` module accepts textual document inputs.
 Acceptable file formats are the following:

 - TXT